Purcell Trench manufacturing company

 The future of fees?

 In British Columbia, one has to purchase additional licenses to fish some of the blue ribbon fisheries.
 There was little criticism until a local committee in southeast BC, claiming concern about actual or potential crowding on some rivers and streams, asked provincial authorities to add the streams to the Classified Waters category.
 A non-resident alien fishing license costs $20 per day in BC (or an annual license for $85), but to fish these waterways, if you are a non-resident, costs you the license plus an additional $20/day Classified Waters license.
 The objective is to reduce “crowding” by pricing working class Albertans and Americans off the rivers.
-The program makes the experience less affordable for working class people and less crowded for locals and the wealthy, and therefore more attractive to locals and the wealthy - who stay in resorts and hire guides.
+The program makes the experience less affordable for working class people and less crowded for locals and the wealthy, and therefore more attractive to locals and the wealthy - who stay at resorts and hire guides.
 There isn’t anything non-locals can do about it since they don’t vote in British Columbia, except boycott the province.

 Some fee advocates argue fees facilitate public/private partnerships, and that's a good thing.